littensy/reflex/docs/docs/advanced-guides/server-client-sync.md

 :::note what you'll learn

--   🌎 What shared producer slices are
--   🔗 How to integrate shared slices into your state
+-   🌎 How to share state between the server and clients
--   🛰️ How to create broadcasters
+-   🛰️ How to create broadcasters and receivers
--   📡 How to create receivers
+-   🔒 Recipes for protecting data the client shouldn't have access to

 :::

 ---

-## Sync server state with clients
+## Sync state

 Reflex is designed to be used in any environment, on the client and the server.
 However, in game development, many cases come up where you need to send state from the server to clients.
 This is where the concept of **shared slices** comes in.

 ### Sharing state

 Shared slices are producers that are managed by the server and synced with clients.
-To create shared slices, we'll follow this project structure:
+To create shared slices, we'll follow this file hierarchy:

 ```
 shared